rmitsuboshi/bandit/README.md

 # Bandit
 A small collection of Bandit algorithms, written in [Rust](https://www.rust-lang.org/)🦀.

-This crate provides a generic framework for bandit protocol.
+This crate provides a generic framework for bandit protocol and some bandit algorithms.
-The algorithms in this crate are named based on [this book](https://tor-lattimore.com/downloads/book/book.pdf).
+The algorithms are named & implemented based on [this book](https://tor-lattimore.com/downloads/book/book.pdf).